kappelmann/Isabelle-Set/README.md

 Isabelle/Set is a mathematical environment that aims to combine the flexibility of set theory and expressiveness of type theory.
 As a mathematical foundation, it is based on higher-order Tarski-Grothendieck set theory.
-On top of this, it builds an optional layer of soft types in the object logic.
+On top of this, it adds an optional layer of soft types inside the object logic.

 A soft type can simply be thought as a predicate verifying certain properties about the mathematical entity in question.
 These predicates can be arbitrarily complex, allowing simple assertions such as an entity being a member of a certain set (e.g. "n : Nat")